landoskape/dominoes/docs/pointerArchitectureComparison.md

 As in the previous toy problem, the confidence is lowest for the middle parts of the output sequence.
 This is partly due to the fact that many more dominoes have intermediate values than extreme values (like the sum rolled on a pair of dice), so it's a bit harder to sort in the middle.
-However, the standard pointer layer suffers most from this challenge, dropping in confidence by almost 10%, where the other pointer layers only drop by 3-4%.
+The average confidence across positions is in close correspondence to the speed of training (compare with the above plot).

 All networks improve their confidence over the course of training, reaching near 100% confidence by the testing phase.
-However, the standard pointer layer still suffers from reductions in confidence for intermediate output positions during testing, clearly standing out from the rest of the pointer layer architectures.
+However, the attention based pointer layer continues to suffer from reductions in confidence for intermediate output positions during testing.
+Given the fact that some dominoes can be sorted in either direction, this may indicate a better "understanding" of the task... in the sense that if two dominoes could be sorted in either order, the probability of choosing one of them should never be 100%.
+I haven't tested this yet.

-The standard pointer layer may approach equal levels of confidence if trained for longer; however, given the cost of training and the much greater complexity of real-world problems, these new architectures may be beneficial for getting the most out of a network with a limited time and money budget.
+As above, these results suggest a compromise between speed of learning and final test performance, and may motivate using the "dot" based pointer layers in contexts where few-shot learning is helpful.

 ### Variations in Task: Variable Hand Size
 I also trained the networks on a task where the hand size (number of tokens to